Heriot-Watt University F.C.: Student competitions

-A large part of the club's purpose is to provide the opportunity for football training and playing to as great a number of students as possible, so seven men's teams and one women's team are entered into the competitions operated by British Universities and Colleges Sport (BUCS) and Scottish Student Sport (SSS), with the matches being played on Wednesday afternoons.
+A large part of the club's purpose is to provide the opportunity for football training and playing to as great a number of students as possible, so six men's teams and one women's team are entered into the competitions operated by British Universities and Colleges Sport (BUCS) and Scottish Student Sport (SSS), with the matches being played on Wednesday afternoons.
 The Queen's Park Shield is the most prestigious trophy for male student football clubs from Scottish Universities and Colleges.
-It was originally presented to the winners of the league (BUCS Scottish Conference} and the Club's successes in the early years of the current century were for winning the league; but since the University of Stirling moved into the National League North, the Queen's Park Shield has been presented to the winners of the top cup competition in SSS competition.
+It was originally presented to the winners of the league (BUCS Scottish Conference) and the club's successes in the early years of the current century were for winning the league; but since the University of Stirling moved into the National League North, the Queen's Park Shield has been presented to the winners of the top cup competition in SSS competition.

 HWUFC first won the QPS in the 1972/73 season when the club shared it with the University of Aberdeen Football club.
 Despite winning ten games from ten across the season, HWUFC were docked points by the Scottish Amateur Football Association due to playing an ineligible player in an entirely separate East of Scotland League fixture that same season.
 Kenny Laird, who was previously registered as a professional player with Peebles Rovers Football Club had been registered as an amateur player by HWUFC - due to this the club was banned from all football for five months and stripped of the Queen's Park Shield title.
 Following an appeal, it was agreed that the trophy would be shared with second placed side, the University of Aberdeen FC.

+HWUFC next won the competition in the 1993/94 season.
+The Club Captain at the time was goalkeeper, Mike Tumilty, who went on to become a well known and respected SFA Category 1 Referee, as well as a prominent name across the Financial Sector as Global Chief Operating Officer at Aberdeen Group plc.

 The club wouldn't win the QPS again until the 2002–03 season.
 In what was undoubtedly the 'Golden Generation' for the club, the trophy was retained for the following four seasons.
 This five-in-a-row achievement was the first of its kind by any University in the modern era of the competition.
 The Queen's Park Shield returned to Riccarton in 2022 when Heriot-Watt won the cup competition, beating the University of Stirling in the Final.

+Most of the talented side which had secured the Queen's Park Shield remained for season 2022 - 2023, at the end of which Heriot-Watt won the BUCS Scottish championship and for the first time ever gained promotion to the National League North by defeating the University of Birmingham and Leeds Becket University in play-off matches.